 A seasoned intellectual property litigator, Clint represents clients on a wide range of complex issues related to trade secrets, trademarks, patent litigation, and unfair competition.

-Selected by his peers for inclusion in Business North Carolina's "Legal Elite" in the Young Guns category (2018-2019)
+Selected by his peers for inclusion in Business North Carolina's "Legal Elite" in Bankruptcy Law (2020) and in the Young Guns category (2018-2019)